Frequently Asked Questions

 What if my child will not engage?

 If your child is very young, they may not sit for an hour session.
 Some younger kids opt for just half an hour of academic tutoring.
 Some parents also sit and help guide their child during the session if necessary to ensure full engagement to help facilitate as needed.
+Generally, we advise that a child is able to participate in our program if they can sit and participate in an online learning environment.

 We have also found that sessions go well when the initial session to build rapport with the peer volunteer.
 They will engage in getting to know each other conversation and play games to build trust before diving into any academic work.
-Our volunteers are also encouraged to break up the learning with online games or chit chat.
+Our volunteers are also encouraged to break up the learning with online games or chat.
 Many of our volunteers are experienced tutors who have provided tutoring for other organizations so they are able to adapt to working with children with different learning styles and abilities.

 For Potential Tutors and Mentors